2025-26 Bundesliga: Teams, Managers, Stadiums & Standings

 Clean Sheet Leaders

-As of 22 April 2026, Gregor Kobel from Borussia Dortmund is the clean sheet leader for the 2025–26 Bundesliga season
+As of 13 May 2026, Gregor Kobel from Borussia Dortmund is the clean sheet leader for the 2025–26 Bundesliga season

-1Gregor KobelBorussia Dortmund1330
+1Gregor KobelBorussia Dortmund3314

-5Manuel NeuerBayern Munich821
+5Manuel NeuerBayern Munich218

 The 2025-26 Bundesliga season remains finely balanced between Bayern Munich’s clear title trajectory and a fiercely competitive field fighting for European positions and survival.